-Actual Target Data for FFY 2014: 63.45% (3,850/6,068) x100 Target Met
+Actual_Target_Data for FFY 2017: 67.48% (4,188/6,206) x100 Target Not Met

-The same data was reported to the U. S. Department of Education under Title I of the Elementary and Secondary Education Act (ESEA).
-Using the required 2013-2014 Four-Year Adjusted Cohort Rate 3,850 youth with IEPs out of a possible 6,068 graduated with a regular diploma.
-This is a 4 year adjusted cohort graduation rate of 63.45%.
-This compares to a 4 year adjusted cohort graduation rate of 88.75% for regular education students.
-This data reflects a 25.30 percentage point gap between the graduation rate of non-disabled peers and youth with disabilities who received services in accordance with an Individualized Education Program (IEP).
+The MSDE DSE/EIS, reported the same data to the U. S. Department of Education under Title I of the Elementary and Secondary Education Act (ESEA) as amended by the Every Student Succeeds Act (ESSA) which reauthorizes the ESEA of 1965.
+Using the required 2016-2017 Four-Year Adjusted Cohort Rate 4,188 youth with IEPs out of a possible 6,206 graduated with a regular diploma.
+This is a 4 year adjusted cohort graduation rate of 67.48% which demonstrates an increase from FFY 2015-2016 data but the State did not meet its target for 2016-2017.
+The 4 year adjusted cohort graduation rate of 89.86% for regular education students when compared to the 4 year adjusted cohort rate for special education students reflects a 22.38 percentage point gap (a slight increase from 2016) between the graduation rate of non-disabled peers and youth with disabilities who received services in accordance with an Individualized Education Program (IEP).